launchdarkly/LaunchDarkly-Docs/style-guide.md

 ### Headings

 Headings start at h2 (##).
-The only h1 entry in a page is the topic title, which is specified in the frontmatter. h1 entries do not appear in the sidebar navigation on the right side of the page.
+The only h1 entry in a page is the topic title, which is specified in the frontmatter. h1 entries do not appear in the sidenav on the right side of the page.

 Headings should nest in descending order; do not use a h3 when not preceded by an h2.